MasonTDaniel/study-abroad-recommender/README.md

 # Documentation

 ## Users
-See user_manuel.pdf, written by Ryan Wheeler & the team
+See user_manual.pdf, written by Ryan Wheeler & the team

 ## Developers
-See developer_manuel.pdf, written by the team
+See developer_manual.pdf, written by the team

 # front-end
 This folder holds the code used for studyabroad-demo